 Opportunity Zones (OZ's) are a community development program established by Congress in the Tax Cut and Jobs Act of 2017 to encourage long-term investments nationwide in low-income and urban communities.
 The City of Spokane was able to have 11 census tracts designated by the Federal government for qualified Opportunity Zone investment.
 These census tracks are aligned with our City's Target Investment Economic Development Strategy, our incentives area, and were areas where economic growth is was planned and occurring.
 IRS Opportunity Zones Frequently Asked Questions.

-The City of Spokane Brownfields Program is a program that assists City Departments and qualified private individuals, businesses, and nonprofit organizations to assess and cleanup contaminated sites, or Brownfields.
-Some of the same assistance for Brownfields is also available to sites that are contaminated with Asbestos and/or Vermiculite (the insulation), which in Spokane is regulated as Asbestos by Spokane Clean Air.
-Assisting in cleaning up sites achieves greater use of existing land, revitalizes neighborhoods, and drives economic development.
-Brownfield development is one of the key strategies for the City's Economic Development Strategy.
+The City of Spokane Brownfields Program is a program that assists City Departments and qualified private individuals, businesses, and nonprofit organizations to assess and cleanup contaminated sites or Brownfields.
+This, in turn, achieves greater use of existing land, revitalizes neighborhoods, and drives economic development.
+Brownfield development is one of the key strategies in the City's Economic Development Strategy.
 More info.

 Contact Teri Stripes,

 Economic Development Specialist at: